Alabimutiu/Analysis-of-Patient-Records-Using-SQL/README_with_queries.md

-# Biostatistics SQL Analysis Project
+#  Analysis of Patient Record Project Using SQL

 This project showcases how SQL can be applied to analyze biostatistics data, particularly focusing on patient demographics, diagnosis patterns, treatment outcomes, and hospital utilization.